-- (6) A person holding the office of Parliamentary Commissioner may be removed from office only for inability to exercise the functions of his or her office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section. - (7) The Parliamentary Commissioner shall be removed from office by the Governor General if the question of his or her removal from office has been referred to a tribunal appointed under subsection (8) and the tribunal has recommended to the Governor General that he or she ought to be removed for inability as aforesaid or for misbehaviour. - (8) If the Governor General, acting after consultation with the Prime Minister and the Leader of the Opposition, considers that the question of removing the Parliamentary Commissioner under this section ought to be investigated- - (a) the Governor General shall appoint a tribunal which shall consist of a chairperson and not less than 2 other members selected by the Chief Justice from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from such a court; and - (b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor General and recommend to him or her whether the Commissioner ought to be removed under this section. - (9) If the question of removing the Parliamentary Commissioner has been referred to a tribunal under this section, the Governor General, acting after consultation with the Prime Minister and the Leader of the Opposition, may suspend the Commissioner from the exercise of the functions of his or her office and any such suspension may at any time be revoked by the Governor General, acting as aforesaid, and shall in any case cease to have effect if the tribunal recommends to the Governor General that the Commissioner should not be removed.
+(6) A person holding the office of parliamentary Commissioner may be revoked from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) of for misbehaviour ad shall not be so removed except in accordance with he provisions of this section.

+(7) The parliamentary Commissioner shall be removed from office by the Governor-general if the question of his removal from office has been referred to a tribunal appointed under subsection (8) of his section and the tribunal has recommended to the Governor-general that eh ought to be removed for inability as aforesaid or for misbehaviour.

+(8) If the Governor-General, acting after consultation with he Prime Minister and the Leader of the Opposition, considers that the question of removing the Parliamentary Commissioner under this section ought to be investigateda) the Governor-General shall appoint a tribunal which shall consist of a chairman and not less than two other member selected by the Chief Justice from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from such a court; and b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor-general and recommend to him whether the Commissioner ought to be removed under this section.

+(9) If the question of removing the Parliamentary Commissioner has been referred to a tribunal under this section the Governor-General, acting after consultation with the Prime Minister and the Leader of the Opposition, may suspend the Commissioner from the exercise of the functions of his office and any such suspension may at any time be revoked by the Governor-general, acting as aforesaid, and shall in any case cease to have effect if the tribunal recommends to the Governor-General that the Commissioner should not be removed.